mlabs-haskell/plutus-use-cases/mlabs/governance-spec.md

 For this contract, the primitive Plutus API, and not the state machine API will be used.

 The xGOV 'token' currently is a family of tokens.
 In order to enable features such as futures trading we must hold the information to whom the token belongs in the token itself.
-This is currently dons simply by setting TokenName = PubKeyHash of the one calling Deposit.
+This is currently done simply by setting `TokenName = PubKeyHash` of the one calling Deposit.

 ## Governance Contract: